testfairy/docs/docs/020_App_Distribution/200_Landing_Pages.md

 * Users who sign up and approved will atuamatically be added to a testers group called "recruit".

-* in case your app is an iOS app signed with a ad-hoc certificate, users will first get an email asking them to register their device and only after they register, you will get an email with their UDID.
+* in case your app is an iOS app signed with an ad-hoc certificate, users will first get an email asking them to register their device and only after they register, you will get an email with their UDID.

 * It is possible to automatically approve all users who signup, please contact us to enable this option for your account.